DevLUp-Inc/Collab-Template/docs/collab-template/code-reviewers.md

 2. Always check the final result before pushing.
 If it doesn't look right, try merging again.
 3. Talk to your teammates and figure out what has been changed.
-4. Rebasing can be easier than a normal merge since rebasing replays a single commit at a time.
+4. Rebasing can be easier than a normal merge since rebasing handles a single commit at a time.
 This allows you to resolve multiple smaller conflicts rather than all of them at once.